Public Records & Services in Durand

 Criminal Records

 Criminal records in Shiawassee County cover felony, misdemeanor, traffic offenses, and the sex offender registry.
-The Sheriff's Office and local police departments maintain these records, while the Michigan State Police provide statewide criminal history checks.
 Residents can request background checks through the Michigan Internet Criminal History Access Tool (ICHAT).
-The Michigan Bureau of Investigation offers additional resources for residents seeking detailed criminal history information.
+The Michigan State Police offers additional resources for residents seeking detailed criminal history information.

 Vital Records